-To calculate the GHG emissions produced by residential buildings in the TC, the PCP recommended approach of obtaining actual energy consumption data was pursued, where possible.
+To calculate the GHG emissions produced by residential buildings in the MW, the PCP recommended approach of obtaining actual energy consumption data was pursued, where possible.
 Where actual energy consumption data was unavailable, the alternative method of estimating energy consumption data was utilized.

-2.1.1 Formula for Calculating Residential Building Emissions
+Formula for Calculating Residential Building Emissions

-There is only one formula for calculating the GHG emissions produced by residential buildings in the TC.
+There is only one formula for calculating the GHG emissions produced by residential buildings.
 For reference, the formula as determined by the PCP protocol is as follows: